mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 1/1 Low - David Bowie
  * 1st Listen: Very good
- * 2nd Listen: Very good/ Amazing
+ * 2nd Listen: Very good/ amazing
- * 3rd Listen (3/16): Very good/ Incredible
+ * 3rd Listen (3/16): Very good/ incredible

 Only one single if any - Sound and Vision.
 Otherwise the album lives only as a whole - tracking Bowies progression from addiction to the next phase in his career.